wagnerp4/m3sgg/README.md

 ```
 **Requirements:** The streamlit interface requires all dependencies and certain files for local testing: [object_bbox_and_relationship_filtersmall.pkl](https://drive.google.com/file/d/19BkAwjCw5ByyGyZjFo174Oc3Ud56fkaT/view?usp=sharing), put it in the ```data``` directory.
 Also a [checkpoint file](https://drive.google.com/drive/folders/12yc-D4n3Ine7jWX2cDlBMX6zFl4s2yyt?usp=drive_link) and video should be ready to drag into the respective fields.

-**Bug Notice:** The main generation process can take up several minutes still, as it is not well optimized.
-Depending on the platform, also video generation can
-cause codec issues.
+**Bug Notice:** The main generation process can take up several minutes still, using cpu instead of cuda gpu as it is not well optimized.
+Depending on the platform, also video generation can cause codec issues.
 Please make sure to use one the following: `avc1`, `mp4v`, `XVID`, `MJPG`, `H264`.

 # Local Development
 ```shell